 In the world of websites, speed is essential.
 Not only does your page load speed directly affect how your readers interact with your site, but now it also directly affects your search engine performance as Google as integrated it into their algorithm.

 WordPress site are generally slow.
 However, it’s not their fault as the stock install performs incredibly well.
 Even if you do everything you can within your admin and on page content (tips for that here), you are going to end up with a slow loading site.
 With all of the designs, images and code we add to our installs via uploads and plugins, we end up clogging the system and slowing down the train.
 Even if you are running an extremely fast host (which most are not), you still run into the same problem…just on a lesser scale than those that are on slow, shared hosting.

 The good news…

-There is a solution for sites on inexpensive or expensive hosting that will drastically increase your blog’s page load speed that will ultimately help you on the SEO end as well.
+There is a solution for sites on inexpensive or expensive hosting that will drastically increase your blog’s page load speed that will ultimately help you on this site as well.